MarceloFossRJ/MarceloFossRJ.github.io/README.md

 The DevRecipes.blog was created to archive programming recipes, snippets, reference cards and cheat sheets that I use.
 Later I realized that would be a nice place to also my thoughts and convictions about the art of creating software.
 Maybe I make some posts about it, but this is not the goal here.

 At the university I received a chemical engineer diploma, but my professional career evolved in IT.
-I have been working in the software development and ICT management as well as the process optimization arena for over 20 years Over this time, I was able to help many companies in various industries: finance, publishing, consumers, health insurance and education.
+I have been working in the software development and ICT management as well as the process optimization arena for over 20 years.
+Over this time, I was able to help many companies in various industries: finance, publishing, consumers, health insurance and education.

 Professionally, my focus is in leadership and creation of high-performance teams and high effective software solutions through Agile methods.